Choosing an MBA Program: The New Cost-Benefit Analysis

 To get an idea of when your MBA investment will start to pay off, you can use a business school breakeven calculator.
 Enter assumptions like program, in- vs. out-of-state tuition and expected post-graduation salary, and the calculator estimates how long it will take for you to “break even” on your investment.

 Of course, this calculation gets more complicated when you factor in student loans and their accompanying interest rates (see above).
 One way to curb the cost is to refinance student loans at a lower interest rate as soon as possible after graduating.
-Cutting the interest rate from 6.84% to 4% on a $100,000, 10-year loan would save almost $17,000 in total interest.
-Refinancing can also allow you to choose a shorter term, saving even more on interest and hitting that breakeven point sooner than expected.
+Refinancing can also allow you to choose a shorter term and potentially lead to saving even more on interest and hitting that breakeven point sooner than expected.

 Before refinancing federal loans, take a look at the government benefits and make sure they don’t apply to you – they won’t transfer to the private lender through the refinance process.